-Yes/No (If Yes, then give detail

-Permanent Workers The Company has a grievance re

-Other than Permanent under Industrial Dispute Act, 194

-Workers workers where workers or their rep

-discrimination, child labour, huma

-redressal policy of the organization

-Permanent Employees Employees can raise their concerr

-Other than Permanent matrix.
-We also have an Employee
+Yes/No (If Yes, then give details of the mechanism in brief) Permanent Workers The Company has a grievance redressal mechanism in line with the statutory framework Other than Permanent Workers under Industrial Dispute Act, 1947 for grievance redressal mechanism for the permanent workers where workers or their representatives can raise their grievances in areas like wages, discrimination, child labour, human rights related issues etc. This is in line with the grievance redressal policy of the organization.
+Permanent Employees Employees can raise their concern on dedicated email ID.
+We also have a defined escalation Other than Permanent matrix.
+We also have an Employee Relations Policy applicable for all employees and workers.
 Employees -